Matthew-HMS/Patrol-night-light/README.md

 \
 <br>

 ### Step 2.
-Set up Line chatbot & ngrok
+Set up Line bot & ngrok

 **I strongly recommend running with `python 3`**, it cause some problems when I run with python 2.
 When pip installing in the following step, **use `pip3` instead of pip**.

-1. Follow the instructions in this [tutorial](https://hackmd.io/@Xiugapurin/S1siaZwht) to set up your Line chatbot and ngrok.
+1. Follow the instructions in this [tutorial](https://hackmd.io/@Xiugapurin/S1siaZwht) to set up your Line bot and ngrok.

 2. Set up the environment variables (`export` didn't work for me, so...)
 ```shell